DyegoMaas/workshop-iamasterlab/00-workshop-tower/tower/public/content/desafios/aplicacao-financeira/criar-app-com-agente-padrao.md

 ![Agent Mode selected](images/cursor-agentmode-selected.png)

-Preste atenção no comportamento do agente para responder as perguntas a seguir.
+❗**Importante!** Preste atenção no comportamento do agente para responder as perguntas a seguir.